 Hot Composting Arrives in Russell!

-The Russell Community Gardens are in revival supported by the installation of a new hot composting system.
-It was donated by Richard Wallis of New Zealand Box www.nzbox.nz On the first weekend of May local volunteers demonstrated efficient and fun community action in helping Richard put the composting system together and start it cranking.
-The three bins each hold 1.5 cubic metres and have hardwood sides with slats fitting into notches in the powder coated aluminium struts.
+Our hot composting system was donated by Richard Wallis of The Carbon Cycle Composting Co.
+Local volunteers demonstrated efficient and fun community action in helping Richard put the composting system together and start it cranking.
+The three bins each hold 1.5 cubic metres and have hardwood sides with slats fitting into notches in the powder coated aluminum struts.

 The benefit of the internal heat of a hot compost (something like 80 degrees - 62 degrees is ideal) means meat and bones can go into it. “ If it has ever been living it can go into this compost,” Richard explains.
 “Compostable cups and plates will only break down in a hot compost.”
-As a guide, each bin such as those at the Russell Community Gardens could compost the waste of around 120 households.
+As a guide, each bin can compost the waste of around 120 households.

 New Zealand company McKechnie Design,New Plymouth, manufactured the aluminium and Bunnings in Kerikeri donated the boiled linseed oil for protecting the timber for the bins.
 New Zealand Box’s first hot compost system was installed with Home Grown Waiheke and since then Richard has put in over a hundred throughout the country including at Kaitaia and at Eden Park, where all the green waste is handled through hot composting.